 10.6 Insurance

-10.6.1 The Parties agree to maintain, at their own cost and expense, fire, liability, worker’s compensation, and other forms of insurance relating to their facilities in the manner, and amounts, and for the duration of the Term of this Agreement, as the Parties may, from time-to-time, agree to amend.
+10.6.1 The Parties agree to maintain, at their own cost and expense, fire, liability, worker’s compensation, and other forms of insurance relating to their facilities in the manner, and amounts, and for the duration of the Term of this Agreement, as the Parties may, from time-to-time, agree..
 Each Party may require the other Party to maintain coverage for five years on all policies written on a “claims made” basis.

 10.6.2 Every contract of insurance providing the coverage required in Section 10.6 shall include provisions or endorsements (i) stating that such insurance is primary insurance with respect to the interest of the other Party and that any insurance maintained by the other Party is excess and not contributory insurance required hereunder, and (ii) providing that no reduction, cancellation or expiration of the policy shall be effective until ninety (90) days from the date written notice thereof is actually received by the other Party.
 Upon a Party’s receipt of any notice of reduction, cancellation or expiration, that Party shall immediately provide written notice thereof to the other Party.